Brutal Prioritisation: Finding the Real Musts

 What is Brutal Prioritisation?

-Brutal Prioritisation is our twist on the classic MoSCoW technique.
-You likely know the categories - Must, Should, Could, Won’t - but our brutal twist redefines them to make the consequences crystal clear and prioritisation decisions easier:
+Brutal Prioritisation is our pragmatic twist on the classic MoSCoW prioritisation technique.
+You likely know the categories - Must, Should, Could, Won’t - but our brutal twist redefines them to make the consequences crystal clear and prioritisation decisions easier.

 • Must = Failure